-In quantitative data analysis using the SPSS 19 program, descriptive statistics data were obtained from the ability to compile geometric proofs as follows:
+In quantitative data analysis using the SPSS 19 program, descriptive statistics data were obtained from the ability to example geometric proofs as follows:

-Before carrying out the t-test, the normality and homogeneity tests were carried out as a prerequisite for testing.
+Before carrying out the t-test, the normality and homogeneity tests were carried out as a prerequiste for testing.
 Following are the results of testing for normality and homogeneity of data.
 From the test results, it was found that the data were normally distributed and homogeneous.
 Furthermore, the prospective teacher students completed a test to construct geometric evidence from geometry learning 10.
-Students who explored geometry by the dynamic geometry Cabri II plus software are the experimental class, and students who received conventional learning is the control class.
+Students who explored geometry by the dynamic geometry Cabri II plus software are experimental class, and students who received conventional learning is the control class.
 It is in line with the research results, which reveal that the use of Cabri in the conjectured process is beneficial and helps students express the idea of geometric proof and helps students in the creative process of constructing geometric proofs 17 13.

-Experiment Class and Control Class Reconstru cting Geometrical Proof Т df p -value (1-tailed) 0 1 Post-test Equal variances assumed 3.434 70 .002 Equal variances not assumed 3.434 68.654 .002

-Table 2: Comparison Test Result on the Average Ability to Construct Geometry of

-Experiment Class and Control Class

-From table 2 it can be seen that the significance is $0,002 < \text{from } \alpha = 0,05$ .
-It rejects H0, which means that the ability to construct evidence of geometry for students that used geometry exploration software Cabri II plus (experimental class) is better than students who receive conventional learning (control class).
-Furthermore, the effect size test was performed to see the effectiveness of geometry exploration using the dynamic geometry software Cabri II Plus in constructing geometric proofs[10].
-The test results obtained ES value = 0,645, which is in the medium category.
+1 Table 2: Comparison Test Result on the Average Ability to Construct Geometry of Experiment Class and Control Class Reconstru cting Geometrical Proof Т df p-value (1-tailed) - Post-test Equal variances assumed 3.434 70 .002 Equal variances not assumed 3.434 68.654 .002 software Cabri II plus (experimental class) is better than students who receive conventional learning (control class).
+Furthermore, the effect size test was performed to see the effectiveness of geometry exploration using the dynamic geometry software Cabri II Plus in constructing geometric proofs 10.
+The test results obtained ES value = 0.645, which is in the medium category.
 It indicates that geometry exploration activities using dynamic geometry software Cabri II plus are more effective than conventional learning in constructing student teacher candidates.